0oAVIRALo0/Custom_Shell_OS/README.md

 SHELL:
   INTERNAL COMMANDS:
     Cd - changes the current working directory
-      -L:  symbolic components are handled in the directory before dot-dot (“..”) components.
+      L:  symbolic components are handled in the directory before dot-dot (“..”) components.
-      -P:  symbolic components are handled in the directory after dot-dot (“..”) components. echo - writes the arguments to the standard output
+      P:  symbolic components are handled in the directory after dot-dot (“..”) components. echo - writes the arguments to the standard output
-      -n: trailing newline character is not printed
+      n: trailing newline character is not printed
-      -help: displays the help message and usage pwd - prints the name of the current working directory
+      help: displays the help message and usage pwd - prints the name of the current working directory
-      -L: symbolic links are not avoided
+      L: symbolic links are not avoided
-      -P: symbolic are avoided
+      P: symbolic are avoided

   EXTERNAL COMMANDS:
     cat - read the contents of the file and prints its contents on the standard output
-      -n: number all output lines
+      n: number all output lines
-      -E: display the $ sign at the end of each line date - prints the system’s date and time
+      E: display the $ sign at the end of each line date - prints the system’s date and time
-      -u: prints Coordinated Universal Time (UTC)
+      u: prints Coordinated Universal Time (UTC)
-      -R: prints date and time in RFC 5322 format ls - list the contents of the directory
+      R: prints date and time in RFC 5322 format ls - list the contents of the directory
-      -a: does not ignore system files (starting from “.”)
+      a: does not ignore system files (starting from “.”)
-      -A: ignores system files (starting from “.”) mkdir - this command makes directories
+      A: ignores system files (starting from “.”) mkdir - this command makes directories
-      -v: prints a message for each created directory
+      v: prints a message for each created directory
-      -m: sets the file mode
+      m: sets the file mode
     rm - removes files
-      -i: prompt before every file removal
+      i: prompt before every file removal
-      -v: explains what is being done and which file is being removed
+      v: explains what is being done and which file is being removed

   EDGE CASES HANDLED:
     cd: